 But you don’t need a high-end machine.
 You can do most embroidery stitching techniques on a machine costing much less than $1000.

 Hoop size is a consideration.
-The biggest hoops can be quite difficult to hoop smoothly.
-I suggest you don’t go bigger until you’re sure using an embroidery machine is something you enjoy, and you know what you enjoy making.
-So the main choice is between a 4″x4″(100x100mm) hoop or about 7″x5″(180x130mm).
+The biggest hoops can be quite difficult to hoop smoothly, and machines that can use them are expensive.
+I suggest you don’t go bigger until you’re sure machine embroidery is something you enjoy, and you know what you like making.
+So the main choice is between 4″x4″(100x100mm) or about 7″x5″(180x130mm).
 (Those are the sizes of the biggest embroidery area you can sew in that hoop, the hoops themselves are quite a bit larger.)
 Cut out pieces of paper these sizes, to look at and hold against what you might embroider on.
 What are you dreaming of stitching ?

-Are you the sort of person who is happy to use designs made by other people, or do you think you will quite soon want to make small changes to designs, such as adding names and messages ?
+Are you the sort of person who is happy to use designs made by other people, or do you think you will quite soon want to make small changes to designs, such as changing the size or adding names and messages ?

 Cheaper option, if you’re comfortable using a computer – use a basic embroidery machine plus your computer with basic embroidery software, often free.

-More expensive – a machine on which you can do simple editing direct :
+More expensive – an embroidery machine on which you can do simple editing direct :

-On lower-mid-price machines you can edit single designs (re-size, rotate, flip), and produce text.
+– On lower-mid-price machines you can edit single designs (re-size, rotate, flip), and produce simple text.
+On these machines, you stitch design and text in separate steps.

-Mid-price machines also have simple options for combining designs – so you can combine design and text in a single hooping.
+– Mid-price machines also have simple options for combining designs – so you can stitch design and text in a single hooping.
+Of course that also means there’s more to learn.

 Other thoughts :